-The Love NZ Soft Plastic Recycling Programme is about informing New Zealanders about how to keep plastic bags and packaging out of landfill.
-Collect all the soft plastic packaging which you use at home, make sure the bags are empty and dry and drop them into the Love NZ Soft Plastics Recycling bins at supermarket and retail premises.
+The Soft Plastic Recycling Programme is about informing New Zealanders about how to keep plastic bags and packaging out of landfill.
+Collect all the soft plastic packaging which you use at home, make sure the bags are empty and dry and drop them into the Soft Plastics Recycling bins at supermarket and retail premises.

 The project takes all soft plastic bags including bread bags, frozen food bags, toilet paper packaging, confectionery and biscuit wrap, chip bags, pasta and rice bags, courier envelopes, shopping bags, sanitary hygiene packaging - basically anything made of plastic which can be scrunched into a ball.

-We partner with social enterprises Abilities in Auckland and Earthlink in Wellington and the Wairarapa; Kilmarnock Enterprises in Christchurch and Rangiora; 3R in Hawke's Bay; Waitaki Resource Recovery Trust in Oamaru and Agrisea in Hauraki District who collect the soft plastic recycling from the stores.
+We partner with social enterprises Abilities in Auckland; Cargill Enterprises in Dunedin; Earthlink in Wellington and the Wairarapa; Kilmarnock Enterprises in Christchurch and Rangiora; 3R in Hawke's Bay; Waitaki Resource Recovery Trust in Oamaru and Agrisea in Hauraki District who collect the soft plastic recycling from the stores.
 Customers should bring their used soft plastics back to store and put them in the soft plastics recycling bin.

 Plastic bag recycling can even be turned into useful products you can buy!

 More and more brands are now putting our soft plastic 'recycle at store' logo on their packaging to help you know what can be recycled.
 The Soft Plastics Recycling scheme is now part of the Australasian Recycling Label (ARL) and you will start to see more of this labelling system in New Zealand.

 Customers can bring their used soft plastics back to store and put them in the plastic bag recycling bin.
-Recycle soft plastics in the green and white bins at selected Countdown, The Warehouse and other participating stores in regions around North Island.
+Recycle soft plastics in the dedicated bins at selected Countdown, The Warehouse, New World, Pak'nSave and other participating stores.

 The soft plastics that you drop off are made into a range of plastic products which are on sale in New Zealand.